kizto86/pokemon-gallery/README.md

-# POKEMON REACT APP
+# Pokemon Gallery

-This app fetches pokemon data from https://pokeapi.co/ and renders the first 150 Pokemons It includes name, number, type and picture.
-It also filters the displayed pokemon base on the type.
+The app fetches pokemon data from https://pokeapi.co/ and renders the Pokemons details It also filters the displayed pokemon base on the type.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and https://getbootstrap.com/ for the front end.

 You can visit the app at https://kizto86.github.io/pokemon_gallery/

+## Technologies used

+React
+JavaScript
+Bootstrap

 ## Get Started

+To install the project dependencies from your terminal you can run:

 ### `npm install`